 The Quick Search enables users to search keywords from any of the datasets on HymenopteraMine.
 The quick search box is located on the main page and in the upper-right corner of each page.

 Users may enter gene names, gene identifiers, or keywords to search for within HymenopteraMine.
 The wildcard character * may be used to get all results matching the search query.

 As an example, to search on the gene LCCH3, enter LCCH3 into the quick search box and click Search.
 The results page displays a summary for the query in a tabular format.

 The search results may be filtered by Category or Organism.
 The score column in the result table indicates the similarity of the query to the result fetched by HymenopteraMine.

 The results page may also be converted to a list.
 To enable this feature, click on Gene in Hits by Category.
 Select the gene(s) to be included in the list, and click on the Create List button just above the table of search results.
 Lists are described in more detail in the Lists section.

 Another method of searching HymenopteraMine is through the use of templates (predefined queries).
 Popular templates are displayed on the home page, grouped by category (Genes, Protein, Homology, etc.) The full list of templates may be viewed by clicking the Templates menu tab.

-As an example, the GO Term –> Gene template queries HymenopteraMine for all genes having a given GO term.
+As an example, the GO Term ⮕ Gene template queries HymenopteraMine for all genes annotated with a given GO term.

 The results page shows all the genes having the Gene Ontology term “DNA Binding” in their annotation.
 When logged in, users may create a new list or add these genes to an existing list to perform further analyses.
 Click on the Save as List button above the table of results, then choose the column to add to the list.
 See the Lists section for more details on creating and saving lists.